HackerDaGreat57/bpp/README.md

 ### Online (branch 'live')
 *Blender++ Live* will be written in JavaScript and React, and will match the feature set of all other versions.
 This port is meant for giving you a taste of Blender++ before you download, but it can be used as an online replacement.

+## Update Order
+Since it's impossible to develop every version of this application at the same time, different versions of the app will be updated at different times.
+1. Cloud-based version will be updated first, because it is very easy to come up with designs and prototype code in JavaScript than any other language.
+Development will be happening in this edition and we'll just be translating the code of this version to other versions once an update is final.
+2. Java VM
+3. Apple Devices
+4. Android
+5. Windows/Linux

 ## Current state of the project/development status
 You can view Blender++'s [GitHub Project](https://github.com/users/HackerDaGreat57/projects/2).